ECQF Game #5 Review: Toronto Maple Leafs 4 vs. Boston Bruins 3 | Maple Leafs Hotstove

 1. Moving Auston Matthews in between Connor Brown (he of one goal in his previous 26 games) and Zach Hyman to get him going offensively didn’t seem totally intuitive, but Mike Babcock’s idea was that Matthews and Nylander needed a break from one another to simplify their games and how they were going about things offensively.
 It worked out, as the Leafs got off to the start they needed.
 A couple of workers on his flanks helped Matthews get into the game early, starting on their first shift, when Hyman got in on the forecheck on Zdeno Chara, forced the puck up the boards, Brown sealed up the wall, and the team generated a solid offensive zone shift.

 A few minutes later, off of an offensive-zone faceoff, Brown and Hyman dug a puck out of the corner for a Matthews shot in the slot that deflected just wide.
-Later in the same shift, Matthews’ wraparound set up Brown to bang one in from just outside the blue paint – a goal Leafs badly needed early on the road in a building they were blown out of in Games 1 and 2.
+Later in the same shift, Matthews’ wraparound set up Brown to bang one in from just outside the blue paint – a goal the Leafs badly needed early on the road in a building they were blown out of in Games 1 and 2.

 2. William Nylander’s jump was good early, as well, as he got in on the forecheck on his first shift, closed fast and forced a turnover out of Chara, although Johnsson subsequently bobbled the puck and not much developed out of it.
 After scoring the 2-0 goal, with the Bruins really pushing in the second half of the first period, the line came out and had an extended o-zone push-back shift in the final two minutes, winning a bunch of puck races and battles and ensuring the game went into the first intermission at 2-0.
 Then, on their first shift of the second period, Kadri and Nylander nearly connected on a give-and-go (x2) for a 3-0 goal, but Nylander couldn’t solve Rask in tight.